Madhuvamsi-iitg/ML-regression-project-on-Forest-fires/README.md

-ML project using Ridge regression on Forest fires data and deployment in AWS Beanstalk
+## ML project using Ridge regression on Forest fires data and deployment in AWS Beanstalk using Codepipeline